sp-tarkov/server/FEATURES.md

 ### AI Types

 Bot data is emulated to mimic live bots as closely as possible.
-This includes the following bot types.
+This includes the following bot types:

 - Scavs
 	- Regular Scav (*assault*)